STUDENTS Policy

 be admitted to kindergarten or to summer school prior to the student's regular

-term, a student must be five (5) years old before August 1st preceding entrance.
+term, a student must be five (5) years old before August 1st preceding

 Entrance Age for First Grade